mysticbovine/district96/modules/contrib/smart_date/README.md

  * In the settings, you have the option to specify:
    - a default date and time, either a fixed value (such as the start of a conference) or a relative date (such as '+1 Saturday').
-   - Duration increments: These are the values that will be made available to editors creating content of this type.
+   - Duration increments: These are the values (in minutes) that will be made available to editors creating content of this type.
 For example, if a conference will have only 30 and 60 minutes sessions, you can restrict authors to only use these values by making them the only ones listed.
 If your durations include the lower case word 'custom' then it will also be possible to define a custom duration by specifying the end time.
 If not, the end date and time fields will be read only.
 Note that the increments must be provided as a comma-separated string.
 Also note that to allow for the use of the "All day" functionality for editors, it is necessary to allow either a custom increment, or a value of 1439, which Smart Date uses for all day events, but which will only allow for single-day events.
    - Default duration: Define which of the provided duration increments should be used by default, so that the end date and time can be automatically defined as the start values are populated.